 - Choose Empty Project in the New Project window.

 - Add audio files or Apple Loops to the new project.

 - Try to recreate the issue you were having.
 For example, if the project you're having an issue with uses a particular third-party plug-in, add it to the test project.
 If the problem reappears, the plug-in might be damaged or might need to be updated.

 Create another user account on your Mac, then try to recreate the issue in the new user account.
 If the issue doesn't occur in the new user account, settings in the original account might be causing the issue.

 Reset GarageBand preferences

-Resetting preferences doesn't affect your project files, presets, or patches.
-However, you do lose any custom preference settings you might have made.
+Resetting preferences doesn't affect your project files, presets or patches.
+However, you do lose any custom preference settings that you may have made.

 - Choose GarageBand > Preferences, and note any specific preference settings you've made.

 - In the Finder, choose Utilities from the Go menu.